 Search engines use crawlers or “spiders” (like Google’s Googlebot) to find and index pages.

 Internal links act like signposts, guiding these crawlers through your site’s content.
-A well-linked site ensures all pages are found and indexed.
+A well-linked site ensures all pages are found and indexed without exceeding your crawl budget.

 Enhances user engagement and time on site

-You encourage users to explore more content by providing relevant internal links — leading to increased time spent on your site.
+Internal links encourage users to explore your website further by providing related content, leading to increased time spent on your site.

 Strengthens keyword strategy